european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 In our model, whenever an agent recovers, they are automatically considered susceptible again.
 They never reach full immunity.
 Hence, every agent is (to a certain extent) susceptible.

 ##### Proportion of people that are naïve at start of projection (not vaccinated or infected)
-Less than XX% of our agents are naive at the start of the projection (meaning that they have neither been vaccinated nor been infected with ANY virus strain).
+Around 5% of our agents are naive at the start of the projection (meaning that they have neither been vaccinated nor been infected with ANY virus strain).
+Note: in our Round 2 submission, <2% of agents were naive at the start of the study time frame.
+We have updated our model parameters since then, leading to this discrepancy.

 #### Population ageing
 Not implemented.